tamalone1/rotor-balancing/README.md

 each bearing for each test mass (and the baseline), the method can determine the required balance masses to add to each balance plane to bring the rotor into dynamic balance.

+See the examples folder for a script showing usage of the `Rotor` class.

 ---
 ## Contributing